Skip to content

 Foster Relationship

-• Access Level: Edit access for temporary caretaking
+• Access Level: View-only for temporary caretaking (current implementation)

 • Use Cases: Temporary fostering, animal shelter caretakers